 All units require 230v mains electrical supply.
 Customers can of course use an inverter to utilise power from batteries and solar panels to provide the 230v required.
 Be sure to size the inverter and batteries to suit your needs.
 We recommend the use of a pure sine inverter as they are kinder to electronic components.

 On most windows the fasteners can be positioned on the second (trickle ventilation) catch providing as good a level of security as a plastic window can provide.
 On some window designs the catches can be fully closed.
 Theft of the outside unit is unlikely as the compressor and condenser unit (outside) is physically connected to the evaporator fan unit (inside).
+The combined weight of the units weigh 19.4kg so it would be very difficult to take this easily.

 A bag is not provided with the air conditioning unit however if you would like to purchase one we would suggest Bags4Everything who can be found on line or another similar company.